datacommonsorg/data/scripts/eurostat/regional_statistics_by_nuts/population_density/README.md

 [TSV] file is available for download from [here](https://ec.europa.eu/eurostat/estat-navtree-portlet-prod/BulkDownloadListing?file=data/demo_r_d3dens.tsv.gz).

 ### Overview
-The metadata is available online at [here](https://ec.europa.eu/eurostat/cache/metadata/en/demo_r_gind3_esms.htm)

-NUTS (Nomenclature of Territorial Units for Statistics) is a hierarchical classification for dividing regions of Europe.
-NUTSi, starting at NUTS1, is the ith classification which is more detailed than the NUTS(i-1).
-We’re importing population density for regions in the NUTS3 classification.
-Having NUTS1 as the first layer of classification which subdivides countries into 92 regions.
-The NUTS3 is the third layer of this classification subdividing more (total of 1215 regions).
-The format of each region’s NUTS3 GEO is two letters continued by 0,1,2, or 3 numbers.
-Example: BE, BE1, BE21, BE254

-This dataset has the population density (per square kilometer) for the regions of NUTS3 according to the (NUTS2013-NUTS2016) classification.
-It has population density for the years of [1990-2018] with some breaks in time series for some regions.
-(Mentioned in the original dataset with note “b”= “breaks in the time series”)
+This dataset has the population density (per square kilometer) for EU countries down to their NUTS3 geos, according to the (NUTS2013-NUTS2016) classification.
+It has population density for the years of [1990-2018]

 The original dataset is broken up into 3 major families of variables: